Drenmeta/postman-test-coll/README.md

 # postman-test-coll

+To run in terminal:
-Needs to have installed Node and Newman to run
+1. Needs to have installed Node and Newman to run
-Move to root project directory
+2. Move to root project directory
-Run this commad: newman run postman-collection.json
+3. Run this commad: newman run postman-collection.json